 I was explaining to Mr. Mickey why I have always loved to wear a scarf.
 He said, “Oh, we have to take pictures!”
 He loves it when I create a tutorial to share with you.

-A rather boring combination of classic pieces suddenly looks more interesting and complete with the addition of a scarf which ties the colors together.
+A rather dull combination of classic pieces suddenly looks more exciting and complete with the addition of a scarf that ties the colors together.
 All I did was drape a square scarf folded into a triangle over my shoulders and then put on my jacket to anchor it in place.
-I can wear the jacket open which allows for more comfort, and the neckline is filled in and softened by the colorful satin scarf.
-This is my all time favorite way to wear a jacket and scarf.
+I can wear the jacket open, which allows for more comfort, and the neckline is filled in and softened by the colorful satin scarf.
+This is my all-time favorite way to wear a jacket and scarf.

 I always try to keep the bulk of the drape or tie above my bust line so as not to add more bulk there.

 In the photo below, I used an oversized scarf to break up the expanse of the rectangle shape of a plain dress with an unflattering round neckline.
 By adding the length of the scarf in colors that related to both my hair and my shoes, I used a scarf to create a vertical line, which helped me to look longer and leaner.